 Price: $15-25 per person | Read reviews of Fat Tuesday

-It’s a relaxing atmosphere, right on the waterfront — you can literally see the cruise ships from the restaurant.
+It’s a relaxing atmosphere and more upscale (though not stuffy), right near the waterfront — you can literally see the cruise ships from the restaurant.
 The menu is Mexican food, but a little more authentic than the Tex-Mex served at other places.
+You can get nachos and quesadillas, but also ceviche and shrimp.
 Pancho’s is also famous for its margaritas.